 Once everyone is safe, go ahead and start documenting the scene of the accident.
 If you do need to move your vehicle or the pedestrian needs to moves away from the accident for their safety, get photos first when possible.
 Take photos of damage to your vehicle, the pedestrian’s injuries, the scene where the accident occurred, and anything else in the area that might be pertinent if you need to go to court.
 It’s important to get photos that include how the accident might have occurred, the weather at the time of the accident, or anything else that can help show who caused the accident.

 Contact Your Insurance Company

 After everything else is done, you’ll contact your insurance provider and tell them about the accident.
 This can be done later, once you’re home and have had time to process everything that happened.
 You will want to contact them quickly, though, so do not wait too long to call them.
+Don’t put this step off, as your insurance company will be able to help you with any fines, compensation claims, or problems like Negligent Operation charges.
 If you have information about the pedestrian, give this to your insurance company.
 Make sure you provide them with any documentation you have for the accident and explain what happened to the best of your ability.

 Being in an accident can be scary, especially if there is a pedestrian involved.
 Take care to avoid admitting fault after the accident and follow the steps here to start dealing with the accident.
 This helps prepare you if there’s any disagreement as to who caused the accident or who is liable for the accident.